RecBox-Games/RustCardsExample/README.md

 ggez and tested natively.
 It also provides a basic framework for implementing a card game using a standard deck of cards.

+#### Note
+You need to have access to the private **ControlpadServer** repo in order to build this (which requires that you've signed a code non-disclosure agreement)
+- If there is interest, we can put together a pre-built library which will allow you to use this repository without access to **ControlpadServer**

 ## Instructions